Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

 where $ |\Delta \bm{q} | = 2 \pi/L $.
 This renormalization group invariant quantity takes the value of unity (zero) in the ordered (disordered) phase.
 At $T=0$ and for a continuous transition, it scales as

-In Fig.~\ref{fig:Spin_R_chi} we plot this quantity as a function of system size for the lowest temperature available (representative of the ground state).
-Although corrections to scaling, not included in Eq.~(\ref{Corr_ratio.eq}), lead to a meandering of the crossing point, the results suggest a critical phonon frequency $\omega_0^c \simeq 0.6$ at which long ranged antiferromagnetic ordering sets in.
+Figure~\ref{fig:Spin_R_chi} shows $R_{\chi,S}$ as a function of system size for the lowest temperature available (representative of the ground state).
+Although corrections to scaling, not included in Eq.~(\ref{Corr_ratio.eq}), lead to a drift of the crossing points, the data suggest a critical phonon frequency $\omega_0^c \simeq 0.6$ for the onset of long-range AFM order.

-Being a modulation of the bond kinetic energy, the $(\pi,\pi)$ VBS state does not break the underlying O(4) symmetry of the lattice.
-However, it does break translation and rotational symmetries.
-On the other hand, the AFM phase breaks the O(4) symmetry.
-To document this symmetry breaking, we have computed the susceptibility of the parity operator,
+Being a modulation of the bond-kinetic energy, the VBS state does not break the underlying O(4) symmetry of the lattice.
+However, it does break translation and rotation symmetries.
+On the other hand, the AFM phase does break the O(4) symmetry, as can be demonstrated by computing the susceptibility of the parity operator defined in Eq.~(\ref{eq:par}),

-Since $\hat{p}_{\bm{i}}$ is an Ising variable that changes sign under an $ O(4)$ transformation $M$ with $\det{M} = -1$, we expect $ \chi_p(\bm{q} = \bm{0}) $ to diverge at a critical temperature corresponding to a 2D Ising transition.
-Being an 8-point correlation function, $\chi_p(\bm{q}) $ becomes very noisy at low temperatures and we are restricted to $\beta t = 10$.
-Our data as a function of system size and phonon frequency are plotted in Fig.~\ref{fig:Parity}.
-For $\omega_0 =2$, $\chi_p(\bm{q}=\bm{0}) $ grows as a function of system size, suggesting that for this frequency the Ising temperature is below $T = 0.1t$.
-On the other hand, for $\omega_0 = 1$ (still in the AFM phase) our temperature is certainly too high to capture the Ising transition.
-Based on these data, we conclude that the AFM phase breaks the O(4) symmetry down to SO(4) at a finite-temperature Ising transition occurring at $T_c^{I}$.
+Since $\hat{p}_{\bm{i}}$ is an Ising variable that changes sign under an $ O(4)$ transformation $\mathcal{M}$ with $\det{\mathcal{M}} = -1$, we expect $ \chi_p( \bm{0}) $ to diverge at a critical temperature associated with a phase transition in the 2D Ising universality class.
+Being an 8-point correlation function, $\chi_p(\bm{q}) $ becomes very noisy at low temperatures and we are restricted to $T= 0.1$.
+Figure~\ref{fig:Parity} shows results as a function of system size and phonon frequency.
+For $\omega_0 =2$, $\chi_p(\bm{0}) $ grows with increasing $L$, suggesting that for this frequency the Ising temperature is below $T = 0.1$.
+On the other hand, for $\omega_0 = 1$ (still in the AFM phase) our temperature is too high to capture the Ising transition.
+We conclude that the AFM phase breaks the O(4) symmetry down to SO(4) at a finite-temperature Ising transition occurring at $T_c^{I}$.
 A natural conjecture is that $T_c^{I}$ vanishes at $\omega_0^{c}$.